I am quite aware that I don’t owe anyone an explanation for my vegetarianism.

 Also, once you watch this super adorable video of a puppy playing with a piglet, you might see why bacon seems less appealing.

-I don’t judge anyone for eating meat (so for the love of god please don’t start getting defensive about it).
 I think that people can eat meat if they want, but they should probably be aware of the animal welfare and environmental ramifications of doing so.

 Every action has consequences, and eating meat is no exception.